ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The only type of identifier defined by this specification is a fully-qualified domain name (type: "dns").
-The domain name MUST be encoded in the form in which it would apper in a certificate.
+The domain name MUST be encoded in the form in which it would appear in a certificate.
 That is, it MUST be encoded according to the rules in Section 7 of {{!RFC5280}}.
 Servers MUST verify any identifier values that begin with the ASCII Compatible Encoding prefix "xn\-\-" as defined in {{!RFC5890}} are properly encoded.
 Wildcard domain names